About the college

 Nuffield is a graduate college dedicated to advanced study and innovative research in the social sciences, particularly economics, politics and international relations, and sociology and social policy.

 It is a relatively small college, with a student body of around a hundred and an active community of postdoctoral researchers.
 The compact size and specialised nature of the college enable its students, postdoctoral researchers and fellows to work closely with one another in a stimulating research-oriented environment.

 Nuffield welcomes applications from candidates for research or graduate study in economics, politics and international relations, sociology and social policy, all broadly conceived.
-Interdisciplinary applications are also welcome.
+Applications for research or graduate study in cognate interdisciplinary areas (for example, economic and social history or political history) are also welcome.

 Nuffield College endeavours to match the research interests of students with those of the fellows of the college.
 Applicants are therefore encouraged to consult information on the research interests of Nuffield College's fellows.

 Nuffield provides student residential accommodation in the form of single bedrooms within the college and in adjacent buildings, including some rooms with en-suite facilities.
 Further single residential accommodation and limited partnered accommodation are offered in properties on the west side of Oxford, which are within approximately half a mile of the college.
 At present, regrettably, no family accommodation is available.